 She completed repairs and alterations by 11 March 1955, and the carrier returned to sea on 25 April to conduct carrier qualifications off Mayport and post-overhaul shakedown training out of Guantanamo Bay.
 For the next four months, she conducted normal operations along the east coast and in the West Indies.
 On 8 September, the carrier embarked upon a voyage to a new home port and a new fleet.
 Steaming around Cape Horn, she arrived in San Diego, Calif., on 20 October.
 There, the warship joined the Pacific Fleet.

 Over the next nine years, the period preceding America’s full entrance into the conflict in Vietnam, Bennington divided her time between deployments to the 7th Fleet in Far Eastern waters and normal evolutions along the California coast.
 During that time, she made five deployments to the Orient.
 The first two, made during the winter of 1955 and 1956 and the winter of 1957 and 1958, proved to be of routine nature, combining training evolutions and goodwill visits to various Asian ports.
 The third deployment of the period, from August 1958 to January 1959, came as an emergency assignment occasioned by the communist Chinese threat to the Nationalist Chinese-held offshore islands, Quemoy and Matsu.
 The carrier's service with the Taiwan Strait patrol during that crisis earned her the Armed Forces Expeditionary Medal.
 Following her return to normal west coast duty in January 1959, the Navy decided to use the carrier exclusively for antisubmarine warfare.
-On 30 June 1959, she officially became CVS-20.
+On 30 June 1959, she became an antisubmarine warfare support aircraft carrier (CVS-20).
 Her fourth tour of duty in the Far East, carried out between October 1960 and May 1961, was highlighted by another American show of force during the Laotian crisis.
 Again, she earned the Armed Forces Expeditionary Medal.
 The final deployment of that period was characterized by a return to more normal duty, training and port calls.

 Bennington’s final seven years of active service, which included four more assignments with the 7th Fleet, coincided with the period of direct involvement of United States armed forces in the civil war in Vietnam.
 The first deployment of this phase of her career started peacefully enough early in 1964, but the Tonkin Gulf incident in August extended her Far Eastern tour and brought duty in Vietnamese waters in October and November.
 Her next 7th Fleet tour of duty, during the summer and fall of 1965, brought more duty off the coast of Vietnam, but the service was not nearly so extensive as the she would perform during her final two deployments.

 On 4 November 1966, Bennington embarked upon her next to last 7th Fleet assignment.
 Throughout that tour of duty, she served with the larger carriers on Yankee Station in the Gulf of Tonkin.
 In addition to providing antisubmarine protection to TF 77, she also had the responsibility for tracking and identifying all ships operating in the vicinity of the task force and for providing search and rescue services for downed aviators.
 The deployment ended on 21 April, and Bennington headed for Australia to participate in the celebration commemorating the 25th anniversary of the Allied victory in the Battle of the Coral Sea.
-The carrier departed Sydney, Australia, on 8 May and, after a stop at Pearl Harbor on the 18th, arrived in San Diego on the 23d.
+The carrier departed Sydney, Australia, on 8 May and, after a stop at Pearl Harbor on the 18th, arrived in San Diego on the 23rd.

 Bennington (CV-20) earned three battle stars for World War II service and five battle stars during the Vietnam conflict.